 - After the failover, validate the virtual machine by logging in to it.
 If you want to go another recovery point for the virtual machine, then you can use Change recovery point option.

-Apart from, Failover, Hyper-V virtual machines protected using Site Recovery also support Planned failover.
-This is a zero data loss failover option.
+Virtual machines/physical servers protected using Site Recovery also support Planned failover.
+Planned failover is a zero data loss failover option.
 When a planned failover is triggered, first the source virtual machines are shut down, the data yet to be synchronized is synchronized and then a failover is triggered.

 When you failover Hyper-v virtual machines from one on-premises site to another on-premises site, to come back to the primary on-premises site you have to first reverse replicate the virtual machine back to primary site and then trigger a failover.
 If the primary virtual machine is not available, then before starting to reverse replicate you have to restore the virtual machine from a backup.

 When a failover is triggered, it involves following steps: